UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/Purchasing_in_Myriad.md

 For the financial year ending 31st July 2022, the money transfer deadlines for researchers are the 10th December 2021 and the 18th March 2022.  **This year there will also be a purchasing opportunity after Easter, with a money transfer deadline of Tuesday the 26th April.**  We can't place orders after this date because the hardware might not arrive before the end of UCL's financial year.

+ - There are currently several-month lead times on some components - we cannot add new purchasing rounds until after 31st July 2022.

 ## FAQs

 #### Can I add the cost of purchasing nodes to a grant application?